-Heartworm Disease In Dogs and Cats
+Heartworm Disease in Dogs and Cats

-The next time a mosquito bites a dog, the larvae are passed to the dog and continue developing under the skin.
-Over the next 2-3 months, the larvae begin migrating from under the skin and into the circulatory system.
-By the time they reach your dog’s pulmonary arteries they have become L5 Larvae and by 5-7 months mature, adult, heartworms.
+The next time a mosquito bites a dog, the larvae are passed to the dog and continue growing under the skin.
+Over the next 2-3 months, the larvae migrate from under the skin and into the circulatory system.
+By the moment they reach your dog’s pulmonary arteries, they have become L5 Larvae and by 5-7 months mature, adult, heartworms.

 Most dogs with heartworms will still have normal physical examinations.
-In some cases, heart murmurs may be detected but are not always present.
-This is why annual heartworm testing is so important!
-A rapid, antigen test taken from just a few drops of blood is the most common method of diagnosis.
+In some cases, heart murmurs may be detected but are not always present; this is why annual heartworm testing is important!
+A rapid antigen test taken from just a few drops of blood is the most common method of diagnosis.

-Treatment for heartworm disease centers around first eliminating microfilariae safely, allowing time for juvenile stages to mature into adults, and then killing the adult worms.
+Treatment for heartworm disease first centers on eliminating microfilariae safely.
+Allowing time for juvenile stages to mature into adults and then killing the adult worms.
 To do this, a series of visits to the veterinarian are required.
-After staging the disease and placing your dog on exercise restriction, your dog should be placed on medication to limit inflammation and kill the bacteria inside of the heartworms, called Wolbachia.
-Next, the baby heartworms are eliminated using routine Preventatives although your dog should be monitored by a veterinarian for 8 hours for allergic reactions during administration.
+After staging the disease and placing your dog on exercise restriction, your dog should be placed on medication to limit inflammation.
+And to kill the bacteria inside of the heartworms, called Wolbachia.
+Next, the baby heartworms are eliminated using routine Preventatives, although a veterinarian should monitor your dog for 8 hours for allergic reactions during administration.

 If you think your pet may have heartworm disease or is not currently on heartworm prevention, please schedule an appointment with our Veterinary Hospital so that your dog can be examined, tested, and started on Heartworm Prevention.
 For further information, please refer to the American Heartworm Society.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.

 Medical Director of World of Animals Veterinary Hospitals